bjtbgbg/Lesion-Classifier/README.md

 ## Prediction
 ### 1. Model inference

-Download [trained model weights](https://pan.baidu.com/s/11uyrd9fPK8rskCMJSz6pXA?pwd=dt94) (Password: dt94) of two sets of 5-fold cross-validation models and place them in the `./ckpts` folder.
+Download our [trained model weights](https://pan.baidu.com/s/11uyrd9fPK8rskCMJSz6pXA?pwd=dt94) (Password: dt94) of two sets of 5-fold cross-validation models and place them in the `./ckpts` folder.
 Then use the following command to make predictions.

 ```
 $ sh ./main/do_prediction.sh